Fort Bragg vacation rentals

 Not to be confused with the military installation of the same name, Fort Bragg is located near two nature reserves: MacKerricher State Park and Marine Conservation Area, which is north of town, and the Mendocino Woodlands State Park, lying just inland.
 Both are loaded with hiking and mountain biking trails, and MacKerricher’s coastal park allows for kayaking and whale-watching during migration season.
 Fort Bragg is also home to one of the region’s most famous beachcombing spots, Glass Beach.
 As a California Historic Landmark, the town holds an important place in the state's logging industry.
 You can experience Fort Bragg’s past and present on an historic train ride through the area's valleys, meadows, and forests.

-When is the best time to stay in a vacation rental in Fort Bragg?
+The best time to stay in a vacation rental in Fort Bragg

 The northern Pacific Coast climate of Fort Bragg includes drastic weather swings between the seasons.
 From May to September, temperatures are pleasantly warm, with minimal chances of rainfall, creating optimal conditions for ocean kayaking and hiking, making summers a great time to book a vacation rental in Fort Bragg.